naphane/IPSFoobot/README.md

 ## 6. Update Script

 A Script with the name "Foobot Update" is added below the Instance.
 This script will be triggered regularly with the interval specified in the configuration settings of the Instance.
-The script does not need to be updated, even after adding new devices at a later stage.
+The script does not need to be edited, even after adding new devices at a later stage.

 **Changelog:**
  Version 0.9: